 The survey will take up to 40 minutes to complete the first time you do it and about 15 minutes to complete thereafter.
 We will ask you to complete the survey each month while social isolation is taking place, a month after schools have re- opened, and/or when there are major changes in government advice around isolation.

 Please click the video for more information about the CoIN Study by our principal investigator Dr. Charlotte Tye.

 CORE TEAM MEMBERS

-Principal investigator: Dr. Charlotte Tye (King's College London).
+Principal Investigator: Dr. Charlotte Tye (King's College London).

-Research Assistant: Abigail Runicles (King's College London)
+Research Assistant: Abigail Runicles (King's College London).

-Dr. Kate Baker (Univerisity of Cambridge)
+Dr. Kate Baker (University of Cambridge)

 Prof. Patrick Bolton (King's College London)

 Dr. Megan Freeth (University of Sheffield)